Israeli war crimes in the Gaza war: Residential areas

 An independent United Nations expert said that both Israel's widespread bombing of homes and civilian sites in Gaza and the indiscriminate firing of rockets by Hamas are "war crimes".
 Balakrishnan Rajagopal stated Israeli strikes had destroyed or damaged 45% of homes in the Palestinian territory, causing "enormous cost in human lives".
 The UN Special Rapporteur stated targeting of residential areas is strictly prohibited under international law.
 He further stated that engaging in military actions with the knowledge that it will result in the deliberate destruction of civilian residences and infrastructure, leading to the uninhabitability of entire cities, constitutes a violation of international law.

 A +972 Magazine investigation found the Israeli army had expanded authorization for bombing non-military targets.
 Research conducted by Dr. Yagil Levy at the Open University of Israel confirmed the +972 report, stating Israel was "deliberately targeting residential blocks to cause mass civilian casualties".

+On 31 October 2023, an Israeli airstrike hit Al-Muhandeseen Tower (the 'Engineers Tower'), a six-story apartment building in Gaza City, killing at least 106 civilians, including 34 women and 54 children.
+About 350 civilians were in and around the building, including 150 seeking shelter after being moved out of other parts of the city.
+Without warning, at about 2:30pm, four missiles struck the building within 10 seconds, completely demolishing it.
+At the time of the attack, children were playing soccer outside the building, and residents and sheltering civilians were charging their phones in the building's ground-floor grocery store.
+The watchdog Airwars reported 133 to 164 civilians were killed, including 36 women and 67 to 77 children.
+On 4 April 2024, following an investigation, Human Rights Watch stated they found no evidence of a military target in the vicinity at the time of the attack, making the strike "unlawfully indiscriminate under the laws of war."